-Nadine Abigaña, coordinator of music admission at Walnut Hill School for the Arts, says that at her school, students “benefit from being surrounded by peers who value process, strive for excellence, engage deeply in their own learning, and ultimately enjoy a range of options for college, conservatory, and career.
+Nadine Abigaña, associate director of college counseling at Walnut Hill School for the Arts, says that at her school, students “benefit from being surrounded by peers who value process, strive for excellence, engage deeply in their own learning, and ultimately enjoy a range of options for college, conservatory, and career.
 The community is especially powerful and compelling because its members — students, faculty and staff alike — share a deep passion for making and celebrating art.”

 As a freshman, Bryan Dunnewald attended a conventional high school in his hometown in Colorado.
 After spending the summer at Interlochen Summer Arts Camp, he transferred to Interlochen Arts Academy High School to continue to pursue his passion for studying organ, and never looked back.
-Now a senior at Interlochen, and a prospective organ major preparing for auditions at five music schools, Dunnewald recognizes the benefit of spending most of high school at an arts boarding school.

-“Studying at an arts school has given me the opportunity to study and live amongst other talented students.
-While great teachers exist all around the world, studying here allows me to learn from the teacher and students.
-This sharing of artistic ideas and knowledge — the environment in which I live — is what makes studying at an arts school unique.
+“Studying at an arts school gave me the opportunity to study and live amongst other talented students.
+While great teachers exist all around the world, studying at Interlochen allowed me to learn from the teacher and students.
+This sharing of artistic ideas and knowledge — the environment in which I lived — is what makes studying at an arts school unique.

-“This has served me in a number of ways.
-I am able to learn about other instruments and fields from those who know them best, and apply that to my own musicianship.
-I have been able to have close contact with brilliant teachers who help me grow faster.
-I can take part in a larger creative process.
-And I’ve collaborated with writers, composers, ensembles, and dancers, to name a few.
-We’ve created new works and shared them with others to inspire them.
-They, in turn, work together to inspire us.”
+“This served me in a number of ways.
+I was able to learn about other instruments and fields from those who know them best, and apply that to my own musicianship.
+I was able to have close contact with brilliant teachers who helped me grow faster.
+I could take part in a larger creative process.
+And I collaborated with writers, composers, ensembles, and dancers, to name a few.
+We created new works and shared them with others to inspire them.
+They, in turn, worked together to inspire us.”
 Brian went on to Curtis Institute of Music for his Bachelor of Music degree in Organ Performance, and continues to compose, perform, and teach.

 Does attending an arts high school give you a leg up when it comes to getting into college for music?